 - Federal and state payroll/employer taxes

 - Permit renewals

 There may be other requirements, as well.
 It’s important to do the research now to determine all the different requirements that your business may face.
 Then, make a list and create calendar reminders for key due dates.
 By starting off on the right track, you can ensure compliance from day one and keep your new company in good standing with all levels of government.

-If you want some help with ongoing compliance, services like Northwest Registered Agent and ZenBusiness can provide a helping hand.
+If you want some help with ongoing compliance, services like ZenBusiness and Northwest Registered Agent can provide a helping hand.
 They can help with certain filings, and send automated reminders of due dates to help keep you on track.

 It is a good idea to open a business bank account as soon as possible after forming your company.
 Generally, this requires a business license, an EIN, and a small opening deposit – however, you should call the bank to confirm if they have any other requirements.

 Having a dedicated business bank account is important because it allows the business owner(s) to separate their personal finances from the finances of the business.
 This is important for bookkeeping and accounting efforts, and also for protecting the owner’s personal assets from liabilities related to the business.

 You can open an account at most financial institutions, so it’s simply a matter of finding a good option in your area.
 At this time, you may also wish to look into credit (a business credit card, or line of credit, for instance).
 You will also want to look into business insurance plans.

 Find out how to start an LLC in your state

 Click on the state below to get started